Psychosynthesis/PulsarSync/README.md

 - Set custom config name
 - Support for native Pulsar Notifications

-## Installation
+## Manual installation

-Since the atom package subsystem is no longer running, the only way to install a package is as follows:
+If you need to install a package without the package subsystem, make next steps:
 - Download / clone this repository to your `/home/user/.atom/packages/pulsar-sync`
 - Enter the directory
-- Run `ppm install`
+- Run `ppm install` (in Atom it was `apm`)

-Please note that the finish folder must be named exactly "pulsar-sync", because apm packages (as and `npm` too) don't recognize large and small characters.
+Please note that the finish folder must be named exactly "pulsar-sync", because ppm packages (as and `npm` too) don't recognize large and small characters.

 ## Usage